Jackylyn1/Simple-Login-Sanctum--API--CSV/README.md

 This project is: a showcase of ideas, a playground, and a gathering point for new technologies.
 Here, I’m experimenting, tinkering, and more.
 There’s no fixed development goal—feel free to throw ideas, feedback, and anything else my way!

 To-Do
+- delete test.txt
-- delete test.tx- separate login-controller
+- separate login-controller
 - redirect to / after logout
 - remove base Controller, add helpers instead
 - add services